-If you do, and it’s a FSA account – it’s probably going to expire soon!
+Do you have a health plan through your job?
+If you do, and it’s a FSA account – it will probably expire soon!

 Your Flexible Spending Account (FSA) can be used to pay for copayments, deductibles, some drugs, and prescription eyeglasses.
-Using a FSA may also help to reduce your tax obligations.
+It can be a great tax savings tool to effectively pay for qualified out-of-pocket expenses, whether related to health care or care for a dependent.

-Also known as a flexible spending arrangement; Flexible Spending Account ( FSA Accounts) are special accounts – for which you don’t pay taxes and money it is money you can use to pay out-of-pocket health care costs!
+Also known as a flexible spending arrangement, Flexible Spending Accounts ( FSA Accounts) are special accounts – for which you don’t pay taxes as they are pre-tax dollars that you can put away to use for eligible health care products or money you can use to pay out-of-pocket health care costs!

 Flexible spending accounts are generally “use-it-or-lose-it” plans with some exceptions